oleksii-kufliievskyi/oleksii-kufliievskyi/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working as a web-developer
+- 🔭 I’m currently working as a web developer
 - 🌱 I'm from Ukraine
-- :computer: I love coding, refactoring and debugging
+- :computer: I love coding, refactoring, and debugging

 <!--
 cowsay "How to reach me:"